A Jamaican-Made Christmas Gift Guide 2019

 Whether you're a planner or a last-minute shopper, finding the perfect Christmas gift can be stressful- especially in Jamaica.

-Some years, there can be way too many options- while others, it feels like there's none at all.
-Some people wait till Christmas Eve to indulge at Grand Market- while some fly to Miami to raid a Macy's.
+In some years, there can be way too many gift options- while in others, it feels like there's none at all.
+Some people wait till Christmas Eve to indulge at Grand Market while some fly to Miami to raid a Macy's outlet.

 When I was younger, I used to value the number of gifts that I received.
-As I've entered my 20's, gift giving and receiving has become more of a meaningful thing.
+As I've entered my 20s, gift-giving and receiving have become a more meaningful practice.
 It's now an opportunity to show the people I love how much they mean to me.
 While this can seem like a material means of doing so, there is significance behind the thought and effort put into a gift.

 Beyond this, I began to understand the power behind my consumer decisions.
 Simply purchasing a Jamaican-made gift or incorporating sustainability practices into gift-giving can positively impact our economy and environment.
 When you think about it, there truly is no reason to not support local businesses, no matter where in the world you are- especially when they're contributing towards the greater good.

 Jamaica is an island with so much talent; from our artisans to designers to manufacturers to writers.
 How can we expect to grow as a nation if we don't support them?
 Some places that I love to shop for Jamaican-made products, specifically during the season, include My Jamaica, Kingston Night Market, A Jamaican Made Christmas, and Grosvenor Galleries' Annual Christmas Fair.

 For my shoppers that are unsure of where to start, I've curated a shopping list that hopefully gives you a push!
-This list showcases only a few of our island's many talented artisans and includes products perfect for anyone- including the trickiest of people.
+This gift guide showcases only a few of our island's many talented artisans and includes products perfect for anyone- including the trickiest of people.
 These gifts are not only great for Christmas but are applicable for special occasions throughout the year.
 Enjoy!